echo-IA/LILAC/docs/index.md

 Any participant who wishes to report a violation of this policy is asked to speak, in confidence, to any of the meeting organizers.

 All particpants are expected to additionally abide by the [CfA Meetings & Events Conduct Policy](https://www.cfa.harvard.edu/sites/default/files/2023-06/CfA-Meeting-Conduct-Policy.pdf).

+You can anonymously contact the organizers with any concern during the workshop by filling out [this form](https://forms.gle/YxPJckprX55dazDj8).